Patient retention for plastic surgeons has become more important than ever, so creative marketing strategies are needed.

 These factors make attracting new cosmetic patients to your practice expensive, complicated and frustrating.

-So here’s the bottom line… Maintaining relationships with your current cosmetic patients is the only cutting-edge strategy that will give you a competitive advantage.
+So here’s the bottom line… Maintaining relationships with your current cosmetic patients is the only cutting-edge strategy that will give you a competitive advantage and predictable revenues.

 Benefits of Patient Retention